This post was updated in November 2019.

-In this series we will discuss the role vitamins play in the growth and development of your child, the desirable food sources for each vitamin, the pros and cons of too much or too little consumption, and use of supplements.
-With some fundamental knowledge, you can make sure your child is getting the proper amounts of vitamins in his diet, and from the right source.
+In this series, you will learn about the role vitamins play in the growth and development of your child, the desirable food sources for each vitamin, the pros and cons of too much or too little consumption, and use of supplements.

 Types of Vitamins